Primary texts of Kabbalah: Textual antiquity

+Kabbalists attribute Sefer Yetzirah to the patriarch Abraham, though the text itself offers no claim as to authorship and modern scholars consider it medieval.
+This book, which is noted for its early use of the word "sefirot", became the object of systematic study by medieval mystics.

 Primary texts

 Hekhalot literature

 Hekhalot literature (Hekhalot, "Palaces") are not a single text.
 Rather, they are a genre of writings with shared characteristics.
-These texts primarily focus either on how to achieve a heavenly ascent through the Hekhalot and what to expect there, or on drawing down angelic spirits to interact and help the adept.
+These texts focus primarily either on how to achieve a heavenly ascent through the Hekhalot and what to expect there, or on drawing down angelic spirits to interact and help the adept.
 There are several larger documents of the hekhalot, such as Hekhalot Rabbati, in which six of the seven palaces of God are described, Hekhalot Zutarti, Shi'ur Qomah and sixth-century 3 Enoch, as well as hundreds of small documents, many little more than fragments.

 Sefer Yetzirah

-Sefer Yetzira (סֵפֶר יְצִירָה) ("Book [of] Formation/Creation"), also known as Hilkhot Yetzira ("Laws of Formation"), is a primary source of Kabbalistic teaching.
-The first commentaries on this small book were written in the 10th century, perhaps the text itself is quoted as early as the 6th century, and perhaps its linguistic organization of the Hebrew alphabet could be from as early as the 2nd century.
-Its historical origins remain obscure, although many believe that it was authored by Abraham and edited by Rabbi Akiva.
+Sefer Yetzirah (סֵפֶר יְצִירָה) ("Book of Creation"), also known as Hilkhot Yetzira ("Laws of Creation"), is a primary source of Kabbalistic teaching.
+The first commentaries on this small book were written in the 10th century, a book by the title is mentioned in the Talmud, and its linguistic organization of the Hebrew alphabet could be from as early as the 2nd century.
+Its historical origins remain obscure, although Kabbalists believe that it was authored by Abraham and edited by Rabbi Akiva.
 It exists today in a number of editions, up to 2,500 words long (about the size of a pamphlet).
-It organizes the cosmos into "32 Paths of Wisdom", comprising "10 Sefirot" (3 elements – air, water and fire – plus 6 directions and center) and "22 letters" of the Hebrew alphabet (3 mother letters, 7 double letters plus 12 simple letters).
+It organizes the cosmos into "32 paths of wisdom", comprising "10 sefirot" (numbers, not the Sefirot of later Kabbalah) and "22 letters" of the Hebrew alphabet.
 It uses this structure to organize cosmic phenomena ranging from the seasons of the calendar to the emotions of the intellect, and is essentially an index of cosmic correspondences.